This guide dives deep into the pros and cons of the best Garmin smartwatches on the market today.

 Use this information to optimize for restful sleep, managing stress, and to serve as insight for your training load.

-The only cons for Garmin Vivoactive 4 are the price point and the display.
-It uses a transflective display, which is the standard for many Garmin wearables.
+The only cons for Vivoactive 4 are the price point and the display.
+It uses a transflective display, which is the standard for many of the best Garmin watches.

-The Garmin Fenix 6 is the new Garmin wearable option for rugged outdoor adventures.
+The Fenix 6 is the new wearable option for rugged outdoor adventures.

 It hosts an impressive list of features and comes in a few different models.